-- . custom designs to minimize die movement and contact; - . shelves and pedestals to minimize direct die contact, special pocket features to handle various surface finishes to eliminate die sticking; and this market, we have established ictray.com, a website which allows new and existing customers to select from our full range of standard and custom integrated circuit trays.

-. other features for automated or manual die placement and removal.
+- . custom designs to minimize die movement and contact; - shelves and pedestals to minimize direct die contact, special pocket features to handle various surface finishes to eliminate die sticking; and - . other features for automated or manual die placement and removal.

 In addition, we support our product line with a full range of accessories to address specific needs such as static control, cleaning, chip washing and other related materials management requirements.
-To better address
+To better address integrated circuit trays.